Build a Decision Tree in Minutes using Weka (No Coding Required!)

 WEKA stands for Waikato Environment for Knowledge Analysis and was developed at the University of Waikato, New Zealand.

-Weka has multiple built-in functions for implementing a wide range of machine learning algorithms from linear regression to neural network.
+Weka has multiple built-in functions for implementing various machine learning algorithms, from linear regression to neural networks.
 This allows you to deploy the most complex of algorithms on your dataset at just a click of a button!
-Not only this, Weka gives support for accessing some of the most common machine learning library algorithms of Python and R!
+Additionally, Weka supports accessing some of the most common machine learning library algorithms of Python and R!

-With Weka you can preprocess the data, classify the data, cluster the data and even visualize the data!
-This you can do on different formats of data files like ARFF, CSV, C4.5, and JSON.
-Weka even allows you to add filters to your dataset through which you can normalize your data, standardize it, interchange features between nominal and numeric values, and what not!
+With Weka, you can preprocess the data, classify it, cluster it, and even visualize it!
+You can do this with different formats of data files like ARFF, CSV, C4.5, and JSON.
+Weka even allows you to add filters to your dataset, through which you can normalize your data, standardize it, interchange features between nominal and numeric values, and more!

-I could go on about the wonder that is Weka, but for the scope of this article let’s try and explore Weka practically by creating a Decision tree.
+I could go on about the wonder that Weka is, but for this article’s scope, let’s explore Weka practically by creating a decision tree.
 Now go ahead and download Weka from their official website!

 weka logo